FOR IMMEDIATE RELEASE:

-BOSTON – December 10, 2013 - The American Planning Association-Massachusetts Chapter (APA-MA) is honoring innovative planning efforts and individuals with its 2013 Annual Awards Program.
-Eleven award recipients will be recognized during the 2013 APA-MA/ Massachusetts Association of Planning Directors (MAPD) Annual Awards and Holiday Luncheon to be held on December 13, 2013 at the Hotel Marlowe in Cambridge.
-The recipients will also be featured in an upcoming issue of chapter e-newsletter New England Planning.
+BOSTON – January 10, 2013 - The American Planning Association-Massachusetts Chapter (APA-MA) honored innovative planning efforts and individuals with its 2013 Annual Awards Program.
+Eleven award recipients were recognized during the 2013 APA-MA/ Massachusetts Association of Planning Directors (MAPD) Annual Awards and Holiday Luncheon on December 13, 2013 at the Hotel Marlowe in Cambridge.
+The recipients will also be featured in an upcoming issue of chapter e-newsletter Massachusetts Planning.

 APA-MA’s awards program, the state’s highest honor for planning professionals, is a proud tradition established years ago to recognize outstanding comprehensive plans, planning programs and initiatives, public education efforts, and individuals for their leadership on planning issues.
 These efforts help create communities and neighborhoods of lasting value throughout Massachusetts.
 The APA-MA Board of Directors is proud and excited to announce this year’s winners.
 This years winners include the following projects and team members, as well as distinguished individual award winners:

 The Comprehensive Planning Award, which honors a plan, program or process of unusually high merit, is awarded to three projects:

 Pioneer Valley Regional Housing Plan designated as Comprehensive Planning Award within the regional category:

 - Jayne Bernhard-Armington AICP, Senior Planner, Pioneer Valley Planning Commission (primary author)